Time Pilot '84

-Time Pilot '84: Further Into Unknown World is a scrolling multidirectional shooter released in arcades in 1984 by Konami.
+is a 1984 multidirectional shooter video game developed and published by Konami for arcades.
+It was released in North America in May 1984 and Japan in June 1984.
 The different time periods of 1982's Time Pilot are replaced by a top-down view of a science fiction landscape that varies in color and type of enemies.
 It adds the ability for the player to launch guided missiles.
 Time Pilot '84 was primarily sold as a conversion kit for older games.

 Gameplay

 The first button is used to fire a standard shot, which can destroy green-colored enemies.
 The second button is used to fire missiles, which can destroy the silver-colored enemies.
 The player needs to lock on to a silver enemy to fire missiles at it.
 Destroying enough green enemies brings out a large, silver boss enemy that must be dispatched before advancing to the next level.

 Reception

 In Japan, Game Machine listed Time Pilot '84 on their August 15, 1984 issue as being the eleventh most-successful table arcade unit of the month.